 The first work-study requirement: To be considered, you have to complete and submit the Free Application for Federal Student Aid (FAFSA®).
-This is the only way (I repeat, the only way) to be eligible for work study.
-Some schools offer work study on a first-come first-served basis, so file the FAFSA as soon as possible on or after October 1.
+This is the only way (I repeat, the only way) to be eligible for work-study.
+Some schools offer it on a first-come first-served basis, so file the FAFSA® as soon as possible on or after October 1.

-Once you’ve filed the FAFSA and you’ve been accepted to a college or university, you’ll receive a financial aid award or offer letter.
-This offer letter will typically outline any financial aid you are eligible for, including scholarships, grants, student loans, and work study.
-If you determine you’d like to accept some or all of the aid, including the work study, you’ll notify the school of your decision and what portion you’ll be accepting.
+Once you’ve filed the FAFSA® and you’ve been accepted to a college or university, you’ll receive a financial aid offer letter.
+This typically outlines any financial aid you’re eligible for, including scholarships, grants, student loans…and work-study.
+If you decide you’d like to accept some or all of the aid, including the work-study, you’ll notify the school of your decision and what portion you’ll be accepting.

-Unlike scholarships and grants, this form of financial aid isn’t actually granted to students at the onset of the semester.
-This is where the “work” in work study comes in.
+Unlike scholarships and grants, this form of financial aid isn’t actually given in one amount to students at the beginning of the semester.
+This is where the “work” in work-study comes in.

-When you’re considering work study, it’s inevitable that you’d be wondering how much you’ll earn.
-Students will earn at least the current federal minimum wage, but the number of hours you’re allowed to work, and the dollar amount you’ll bring in, will depend on what’s been outlined in your financial aid offer letter.
-Whatever was determined and noted in the offer letter (based on your financial need and when you applied) is what you’ll be allocated for the year.
+When you’re considering work-study, you want to know how much it’ll pay.
+You will earn at least the current federal minimum wage, but the number of hours you’re allowed to work, and the dollar amount you’ll bring in, will depend on what’s been outlined in your financial aid offer letter.
+Whatever was determined and listed in the offer letter (based on your financial need and when you applied) is what you’ll be allocated for wages for the year.

-How work study paychecks are used is up to the student - but most use them for daily living expenses and supplies like books, rather than tuition.
+How a student uses their work-study paychecks is up to them, but most use the money for daily living expenses and supplies like books, rather than tuition.
 Why?
 Because work-study funds come in the form of paychecks (distributed on a weekly, biweekly, or monthly basis as determined by your school) during the semester, while tuition is often due at the start of the semester.

-- Work study is a good program for qualifying students – and often an important piece of the paying-for-college puzzle.
+- Work-study is a good program if you qualify due to need—and often an important piece of the paying-for-college puzzle.

-- If you’re thinking about applying for work study, plan ahead: filing the FAFSA on or close to October 1 may help you get in line for the first-come first-served form of financial aid.
+- If you’re thinking about applying for work-study, plan ahead: filing the FAFSA® on or close to October 1 may help you get in line for this first-come, first-served form of financial aid.

-- Consider your work study a job a good way to make connections on campus while covering some of your daily living expenses.
+- Consider your work-study job a good way to make connections on campus while covering some of your daily living expenses.

-Though it probably won’t help meet your tuition costs, it’ll give you good experience without jeopardizing your other on-campus priorities like studying and going to class.
+Taking part in work-study can give you a good experience without jeopardizing your other on-campus priorities, like studying and going to class.
 If you’re eligible, take advantage of it!